 Outside of the clinic, Ignacio enjoys hiking, traveling, and spending time with his cats.

-Meet Ignacio Casal, Kinesiologist Ignacio is a Kinesiologist who graduated from the University o...
+Meet Ignacio Casal, Registered Kinesiologist Ignacio is a Kinesiologist who graduated from the U...
 Read More

 Angel is a Registered Acupuncturist and Practitioner of Traditional Chinese Medicine (TCM) who holds a Doctor of TCM diploma from Tzu Chi International College of TCM.
 She completed a four-month internship in a Taiwan hospital, where she gained valuable experience in pain management, internal conditions, and women’s health, under the guidance of esteemed mentors.